parke/lxroot/readme.txt

   -  limit access to the filesystem

-  -  possibly other purposes, as well
+  -  and possibly for other purposes, as well

 ====  Usage